 Elliptic Curve.
-For all Elliptic Curve Operations the Curve25519 implementation from curve25519-dalek [54] in Ristretto form [55] was used.
-This curve was selected to be comparable in terms of speed to Monero.
+For all Elliptic Curve Operations the Curve25519 implementation from curve25519dalek [60] in Ristretto form [61] was used.
+This curve is comparable in terms of speed to Monero.

 NIZK Proofs.
-We implemented the NIZK proof from [56] for $\mathcal{L}{\text{eqdl}}$ (Appendix F) and the NIZK range proof described in Figure 15 for $\mathcal{L}{\text{rng}}$ .
-The prover and verifier times for the NIZK proof for $\mathcal{L}{\text{eqdl}}$ is 0.079ms and 0.143ms, respectively.
-For the NIZK range proof Figure 15, we have to set an additional statistical security parameter k that influences the soundness of the proof.
-We report the measurements in Table 1 for two different choices of k.
+We implemented the NIZK proof from [62] for \mathcal{L}{eqdl} (Appendix E) and the NIZK range proof described in Figure 12 for \mathcal{L}{rng} .
+The prover and verifier times for the NIZK proof for \mathcal{L}{eqdl} is 0.079ms and 0.143ms, respectively.
+For the NIZK range proof Figure 12, we report the measurements in Table 1 for two different choices of k (statistical soundness parameter).
 For better security, in all our experiments below, we use k = 64 for the range proofs.
-Note that the choice of k only affects the channel opening time of PayMo and not the channel's payment throughput.
+Note that the choice of k only affects the channel opening time of PAYMO and not the channel's payment throughput.

-Table 1: Measurements for NIZK proof for $\mathcal{L}{rng}$ (Figure 15) for different choice of statistical security parameter k.
+Table 1: Measurements for NIZK proof for \mathcal{L}{rng} (Figure 12) for different choice of statistical security parameter k.

-Parameter $k$ Soundness error Prover (in ms) Verifier (in ms)
+k Soundness error Prover (in ms) Verifier (in ms)

-32 $2.32 \times 10^{-10}$ 129.33 145.47
+32 2.32×10^{-10} 129.33 145.47

-64 $5.42 \times 10^{-20}$ 258.66 289.56
+64 5.42×10^{-20} 258.66 289.56

 Linearly Homomorphic Time-Lock Puzzles (LHTLP).
-We implemented the LHTLP construction [40] in our prototypes with a 1024 bit RSA modulus N. In our benchmark, the time taken for (one-time) puzzle setup PSetup (including prime generation) is 730.43ms, the time taken for puzzle generation PGen is 3.557ms.
-And the time taken by PSolve for solving a LHTLP puzzle of timing hardness T := 1024, 2048 and 4096 is 2.708 ms, 4.070ms and 6.795ms, respectively.
+We implemented the LHTLP construction [42] with a 1024 bit RSA modulus N. In our benchmark, the time taken for (one-time) puzzle setup PSetup (including prime generation) is 730.43ms, the time taken for puzzle generation PGen is 3.557ms.
+And the time taken by PSolve for solving a LHTLP puzzle of timing hardness $\mathbf{T} := 1024, 2048$ and 4096 is 2.708 ms, 4.070ms and 6.795ms, respectively.

 VTLRS.
-We evaluated our VTLRS construction (Figure 3) by setting the cut-and-choose parameters as n=80 and t=40 (probability of adversary breaking soundness is $9.3\times 10^{-24}$ ).
+We evaluated our VTLRS construction (Figure 3) by setting the cut-and-choose parameters as n = 80 and t = 40 (probability of adversary breaking soundness is 9.3×10^{-24}).
 We observe that the time needed for committing and verification in the VTLRS transaction scheme is dominated by PGen.
-This is because during the generation of the range proofs, the committer needs to generate k+n=144 puzzles and the verifier needs to recompute (t-1)+1=40 puzzles during verification.
-Our results show that Commit and Verify algorithms of our VTLRS construction take 586.76ms and 467.84ms in CPU time, respectively.
+This is because during the generation of the range proofs, the committer needs to generate k + n = 144 puzzles and the verifier needs to recompute (t - 1) + 1 = 40 puzzles during verification.
+Our results show that Com and Vfy algorithms of our VTLRS construction take 586.76ms and 467.84ms in CPU time, respectively.
+For this, we implemented the LRS transaction scheme of Monero with a ring size of 10 keys (which is the common size used in Monero today [63]), with one spending key and one receiving key.

-8.2 Evaluation of PayMo
+7.1 Evaluation of PAyMo

-For the purposes of benchmarking, we consider two different measurements: (i) Only the computation operations and not the cost of serialisation and network transmission in PAYMO.
-This was done to be able to report a theoretical throughput for one node and show the performance of the protocol on the sender and receiver side of a PAYMO channel. (ii) Total time taken by operations including network operations and latency.
+We consider two different measurements: (i) Only the computation operations and not the cost of serialisation and network transmission in PAYMO.
+This shows the performance of the protocol on the sender and receiver side of a PAYMO channel. (ii) Total time taken by operations including network operations and latency.
 To show the impact of network transmission in this measurement, two settings with different network latency are considered.